 Can I file bankruptcy for my business?

 Failed businesses can cause severe financial situations for debtors, even where the businesses were incorporated or protected by organized partnerships.
-Taxes, guaranteed debts and other liabilities can put the unfortunate business owner in a very difficult situation.
-Bankruptcy can be the avenue to clear out from a failed business and start afresh.
+Taxes, guaranteed debts, and other liabilities can put the unfortunate business owner in a very difficult situation.
+Bankruptcy can be the avenue to clear out from a failed business and start fresh.

 Businesses that need to reorganize also have options under bankruptcy law.

 Contact one of our bankruptcy attorneys to discuss your current situation.
 In preparation of your free initial consultation, please fill out our personal bankruptcy worksheet.